-If you live in Minnesota or Oregon and want to donate your car to support summer camps for Orthodox Jewish children in New Jersey, that is your right.
+If you live in Minnesota or anywhere else and want to donate your car to support summer camps for Orthodox Jewish children in New Jersey, that is your right.
 But that is not the point.

 Where the money goes is not mentioned in any Kars4Kids ads.

 Also not mentioned in any Kars4Kids commercials is that Oorah actually shares an office in New Jersey with Kars4Kids, and that some employees work for both non-profits, according to the Minnesota A-G.

 And according to Charity Navigator, which cites Kars4Kids for no audited financials on its website so donors know where the money goes.